milessabin/spray-json-shapeless/README.md

 - Inspect the type of any expression.
 - Browse packages
 - Completion of symbols and type members
-- Jump to symbol declaration.
+- Jump to symbol definitions.
 - Check out the [video](http://www.youtube.com/watch?v=A2Lai8IjLoY)

 ## System Requirements